affinda/affinda-python/docs/models.md

 - `reject_invalid_documents`: If true, the uploaded document will be rejected if it's of the wrong document type, or if its document type cannot be determined.
 No credits will be consumed.
+- `reject_duplicates`: If "true", parsing will fail when the uploaded document is duplicate of an existing document, no credits will be consumed.
+If "false" (default), will parse the document normally whether its a duplicate or not.
 - `members`:
 - `unvalidated_docs_count`: Number of unvalidated documents in the workspace.
 - `confirmed_docs_count`: Number of validated documents in the workspace.